INTERVIEW-Soccer-High-flying Atletico inspired by terror victim

 By Iain Rogers

-MADRID, April 20 If Atletico Madrid crown a remarkable season by winning La Liga, coach Diego Simeone and his players may remember March 29 and their 2-1 comeback victory at Athletic Bilbao as the moment they truly started to believe.
+LISBON May 22 When Atletico Madrid coach Diego Simeone and his players look back on the 2013-14 season, they may remember March 29 and their comeback La Liga victory at Athletic Bilbao as the moment they truly started to believe.

 The match at fourth-placed Bilbao's daunting San Mames arena was seen as one of Atletico's toughest of the season finale and failure would have severely dented their chances of beating Barcelona and Real Madrid to the title.